iarsystems/crun-evaluation-guide/README.md

   }
 ```

->:bulb: `serial_send()` could be replaced by another function that sends the characters from the C-RUN messages strings to other media such as SPI, I2C, RAM, Flash, etc.
+> __Note__ `serial_send()` could be replaced by another function that sends the characters from the C-RUN messages strings to other media such as SPI, I2C, RAM, Flash, etc.

->:bulb: Alternatively, the low-level I/O `__write()` function can be overridden, provided that it does not affect other parts of your application.
+> __Note__ Alternatively, the low-level I/O `__write()` function can be overridden, provided that it does not affect other parts of your application.
 For more information, refer to the article [Overriding and redirecting library modules without rebuilding the entire library](https://www.iar.com/knowledge/learn/programming/overriding-and-redirecting-library-modules-without-rebuilding-the-entire-library/).

 ### Run the board in stand-alone mode